Tschaul/iridanus-server/README.md

 # TODOS

 - CTRL to select multiple fleets / button to toggle mutliple selection mode
-- cargo orders over multiple hops
 - rally orders at world that are given to every fleet that is built
 - faster capturing with bigger majority (delta_t ~ -1 * (dominance_rel - 1) / dominance_rel)
 - chat / direct messages in game
 - diplomacy / conditional fire orders
-- command points
+- command points: see below
 - store game history in seperate files (one per timestamp)
 - better star background (more relastic size and color distribution)